-This Best Management Practices (BMP) Plan implements the regulatory requirements of U.S. Environmental Protection Agency (EPA) regulations promulgated pursuant to the Federal Water Pollution Control Act and subsequent amendments, which is generally referred to as the Clean Water Act (CWA).
-A BMP Plan is required for facilities that use, manufacture, store, handle, or discharge any pollutants listed in Sect.
-307(a)(1) or Sect.
-311 of the CWA.
-Furthermore, Kentucky Pollutant Discharge Elimination System (KPDES) No. KY0004049, Section V, establishes requirements for a BMP Plan pertaining to the U.S. Department of Energy (DOE) and LATA Environmental Services of Kentucky, LLC, (LATA Kentucky) activities at the Paducah Gaseous Diffusion Plant (PGDP).
-Nothing in this BMP plan alters or supersedes obligations imposed in the KPDES permit.
+This Best Management Practices (BMP) Plan implements the regulatory requirements of regulations promulgated pursuant to the Federal Water Pollution Control Act and subsequent amendments, which is generally referred to as the Clean Water Act (CWA).
+Kentucky Pollutant Discharge Elimination System (KPDES) Permit No. KY0004049, Part V, and Permit No. KY0102083, Part V, establish requirements for a BMP Plan pertaining to the U.S. Department of Energy (DOE) and its contractors' and subcontractors' activities at the Paducah Gaseous Diffusion Plant (PGDP).
+Nothing in this BMP Plan alters or supersedes obligations imposed in the KPDES permits.
 References herein to any plan or procedure refer to the most recent version of the plan or procedure in effect as of the date of this BMP Plan or, if subsequently revised, to the revised version of such plan or procedure.